DOI-USGS/EGRET/README.md

 Model Archive
 -------------

 When using the `WRTDS` model, it is important to be able to reproduce the results in the future.
 The following version of R and package dependencies were used most recently to pass the embedded tests within this package.
-There is no guarantee of reproducible results using future versions of R or updated versions of package dependencies; however, we will make diligent efforts to test and update future modeling environments
+There is no guarantee of reproducible results using future versions of R or updated versions of package dependencies; however, we will make diligent efforts to test and update future modeling environments.

 ``` r
 devtools::session_info()